-- 2. Next, have them decide in their groups what their data show. - 3.
-Have the students share their findings in a whole class discussion and summarize their findings on a chart. - 4.
-Finally, have the students revisit the predictions they wrote on their note cards and discuss as a class whether or not their conclusions are different.
+- 2. Next, have students work in groups to interpret their data. - 3.
+Have the students share their findings in a whole class discussion.
+Summarize their findings on a chart. - 4.
+Finally, have the students revisit the predictions they wrote on their note cards at the beginning of this activity.
+Discuss as a class whether their conclusions were similar to or different from their predictions.